Little Magnetic Book: Spectrum

-Since $\Omega$ is bounded and Lipschitzian, the form domains $\sH^1_{0}(\Omega)$ and $\sH^{1}(\Omega)$ are compactly included in $L^2(\Omega)$ (by the Riesz-Fr\'echet-Kolmogorov criterion, see \cite{Brezis}) so that the corresponding Friedrichs extensions $\mathcal{L}_{h,\A}^\Dir$ and $\mathcal{L}_{h,\A}^\Neu$ have compact resolvents.
-Therefore these operators have discrete spectra and we can consider the non decreasing sequences of their eigenvalues. \begin{rem} Let us give a basic example of Fredholm operator.
-We consider $P=\mathcal{L}_{h,\A}^\Dir$ when $\Omega$ is bounded and regular.
-Let us take $\lambda$ an eigenvalue of $P$ ($\lambda\in\R$ since $P$ is self-adjoint).
-As we said $\ker(P-\lambda)$ has finite dimension.
-Since $P$ is self-adjoint, we can write:
+If $\Omega$ is bounded and Lipschitzian, the form domains $\sH^1_{0}(\Omega)$ and $\sH^{1}(\Omega)$ are compactly embedded in $\sL^2(\Omega)$ (their unit balls satisfy the assumptions of the Riesz-Fr\'echet-Kolmogorov criterion, see \cite{Brezis} for details).
+Therefore $\mathfrak{L}_{h,\A}^\Dir$ and $\mathfrak{L}_{h,\A}^\Neu$ have compact resolvents.
+Therefore these operators have discrete spectra.
+We can consider the non decreasing sequences of their eigenvalues.